5 Shipshewana Stops Every DIY Lover Must Visit

 4. Shipshewana Flea Market

-I think I have probably had a gallery wall board on my Pinterest page for at least a couple of years now so I thought it was about time I go ahead and complete that.
-I procrastinated on this project because it seemed daunting to think about.
+The gallery wall must have sat on my Pinterest page several years, so I thought it was about time I go ahead and complete that project.
+I procrastinated on this one because it seemed daunting to think about.
 I was afraid of how to start, where should I place it, what to include, how many mistake holes there would be in my walls when I was done, etc. Well I finally just bit the bullet and this was my step-by-step process.

 Having recently moved (again) I had boxes of framed pictures, home décor and the like from years of collecting, buying and displaying kid pics (including those decorative pictures/crafts from Shipshewana Flea Market).
 So I just lined them up on the staircase, then learned a helpful tip from this site and made a paper template for each piece I was hanging.
 Honestly, I really didn’t take much care in doing so, just taped some scrap sketch paper together and stuck them to the wall.
 Once I had those placed the way I liked, I started hanging everything.